vistorian/vistorian.github.io/networknarratives.md

 # Help & Support

 [Get in touch](https://calendly.com/js-b/network-naratives-initial-interview?month=2022-03) to schedule a 1-1 session to help you get set with your data.
-We will follow up for a time that is convenient for a 2nd interview.
-A [Partcicipant Information Sheet is optional if you would like to support our research and can be found here](https://docs.google.com/document/d/1t3eCX8xEGhfWX_dAsHZoTFMYa234VOZantDzy4R-RxE/edit?usp=sharing).
+A [Partcipant Information Sheet is optional if you would like to support our research and can be found here](https://docs.google.com/document/d/1t3eCX8xEGhfWX_dAsHZoTFMYa234VOZantDzy4R-RxE/edit?usp=sharing).